A good chart of accounts is the foundation for good record keeping. This is true for all industries, including commercial real estate.

 - Overhead – these expenses are related to the running of the real estate business.
 Think of it this way, would you have this expense even if one of your buildings is not being rented?
 Your cell phone bill would need to be paid even if your buildings are not currently being rented.

-Finally, when creating a chart of accounts, it is important to leave a gap between numbers in the event you want to add additional accounts.
+Finally, when creating a chart of accounts, it is important to leave a gap between numbers if you want to add additional accounts.
 Your goal is to keep your COA between 50 and 100 accounts, if possible.
 As you will see, that can be difficult.

 Importing of COA in QuickBooks